lylo/pagecord/README.md

 such as `tmp/emails`.

-You can then run the following command which will parse all the .eml files in that folder and create posts for the first user account in the seed data (`joel@meyerowitz.xyz`).
+You can then run the following command which will parse all the .eml files in that folder and create posts for the first user account in the seed data (`joel@pagecord.com`).

 ```bash
 DIR=tmp/emails rake email:load